 Pushing Boundaries is a genre bending concert experience that explores idioms of pop, indie, EDM, and folk music through the lens of composed concert works.
 It brings audiences inside a world of repertoire that knows no bounds and challenges the notion of a standard chamber music performance.

 Inserted between the Wohl and the final piece is Nico Muhly's brief work I Know Where Everything Is.
-The piece showcases Muhly's unique voice that incorporates both driving rhythm and sweeping lyricism in a series of chordal variations.
+The unfolds as a series variations incorporating a broad spectrum of timbres within Muhly's chordal framework .
 Concluding the program is Mason Bates’ lighthearted collection of miniatures The Life of Birds.
 Unfolding as six short yet dense movements, Bates creates complex orchestral-like textures while pulling from a huge number of musical influences.
 One especially hears the influence of swing in the fourth movement "On a Wire Mating Dance."

 Each composer on the program has a genre-defying language, pulling from innumerable musical traditions within and outside of western art music.
 Through this program listeners are transported to a world of truly uninhibited 21st century sound.